j-galkiewicz/Programming_courses_completed/README.md

 # Programming-courses-completed
-### A list of all programming and testing related courses I've completed
+### A list of all programming and testing related courses I've completed:

 1. Software Testing Masterclass (2021) - From Novice to Expert (February 2021)